Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Model Setup

 For the FIRE halo m12i, we find that the principal axis of the disk tilts by $24^{\circ}$ over this time span, and therefore we modify the above prescription for this halo only and model its potential just with multipole expansion.
 This is because all orbits are computed in the galactocentric frame of the halo at the last snapshot, but the \texttt{agama} Fourier harmonic expansion fitting procedure requires the disk to be aligned with the $X-Y$ plane to work properly.
 Since multipole expansion is not as effective at modeling flattened systems, this results in our disk potential for m12i not being as accurate as in the other three halos.
-However, we find that fitting one of our other galaxies with only multipoles results in about 2\% average difference in the orbits compared to using both BFE functions.
+However, we find that after fitting one of our other galaxies with only multipoles, the median separation between our reconstructed orbit to the true orbit at the last snapshot increases by only about 2\% compared to using both BFE functions.
 Since this difference is small, we still proceed to use the m12i halo, but users of the catalog should be aware of this if they choose to use the m12i streams.